8th Naval Raid Protection Ships Division: History

-It was established in 1994 as the 8th Support Vessels Division at the Southern Naval Base but after the Russian Invasion of Crimea, it's remnants were moved to Ochakiv becoming the 8th Security and Support Division.
+It was established in 1994 as the 8th Support Vessels Division at the Southern Naval Base but after the Russian Invasion of Crimea, its remnants were moved to Ochakiv becoming the 8th Security and Support Division.
 In 2018, it was renamed as the 8th Raid Protection Ships Division.

 In March 2014, during the Russian Invasion of Crimea, the vessels Horlakiv and Novoozerne of the division was captured by Russians and the flag of the Black Sea Fleet was raised on it, they were returned to Ukraine on April 19, 2014.

 The division's vessel Horlakiv took part in a joint exercise with the American Navy in 2019.

-During the Russian Invasion of Ukraine, the division saw action in multiple engagements.
+During the Russo-Ukrainian war, the division saw action in multiple engagements.
 The vessel of the division Netishyn, laid Naval mines from February 24 to May 23, 2022, in the Black Sea off the coast of Ukraine performing combat operations in close proximity to Russian warships amidst aerial raids conducted by the Russian Air Force.
 Netishyn was also involved in the search for dead personnel from the Island-type patrol boat P190 "Slovyansk" and the trawler U360 "Henichesk", sunk by Russian aircraft.
 They retrieved dead bodies as well as artillery and communications equipment from the destroyed ships.